hrishico/College-Website/README.md

 # college-event
-A basic website for college events
+A basic website for college event